 - For recommended adaptations, see the Implementation Guidelines on the EBP Implementation page

-Adaptation Master ListsCAPP and PREP providers are required to submit any planned adaptations to the ACT COE for pre-approval.
+Adaptation Master ListsCAPP and PREP providers are required to submit any planned adaptations to ACT for Youth for pre-approval.
 We recommend that supervisors create a master list of adaptations when an EBP will be used repeatedly in a particular setting.
 The brain child of a provider in the first round of CAPP, the master list has significant benefits.
 Master lists:

 - Give all educators the same guidance, reducing ad-hoc adaptations